B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic.md

 > This is because it's impossible to know if it will happen in advance, so the players are shown a special animation.
 {style="note"}

-To check the rules, the `CommandValidatorService` will not only need the moves and characters, but also a copy of the `GridService` in use and the PlayerID of the host.
+To check the rules, the `CommandValidator` will not only need the moves and characters, but also a copy of the `GridService` in use and the PlayerID of the host.
 The GridService is needed for
-<a href="Turn-Logic-Service.md#rule2" summary="Characters may not attack or move out of Bounds regarding the grid map">rule 2</a>.
+<a href="Turn-Logic.md#rule2" summary="Characters may not attack or move out of Bounds regarding the grid map">rule 2</a>.
 The playerID of the host is needed to reverse the Patterns of his opponent
-before checking <a href="Turn-Logic-Service.md#rule3" summary="Characters may not move or attack different to the movement/attack pattern as defined by their `CharacterDataModel`">rule 3</a>.
+before checking <a href="Turn-Logic.md#rule3" summary="Characters may not move or attack different to the movement/attack pattern as defined by their `CharacterDataModel`">rule 3</a>.

 > Internally, the opposing player moves in the opposite direction to the host.
 However, the patterns are only stored
 > with the direction of the host in mind.
 For the opponent, the `PatternService` has a `reversePattern` method.
 {style="note"}

 Running the method `validateCommands` will check all the rules.
-Movement and attack checks are further consolidated as methods, whereas <a href="Turn-Logic-Service.md#rule1" summary="Each Character can only have one command">rule 1</a> and <a href="Turn-Logic-Service.md#rule6" summary="Opposing players may not move to the same position">rule 6</a> are not.
+Movement and attack checks are further consolidated as methods, whereas <a href="Turn-Logic.md#rule1" summary="Each Character can only have one command">rule 1</a> and <a href="Turn-Logic.md#rule6" summary="Opposing players may not move to the same position">rule 6</a> are not.
 The resulting `ValidationResult` object contains a list of `MovementConflict`-Pairs ('bounces') and lists of valid moves and valid attacks.